PiAir/rpi4learning/phpmyadmin/README.md

 Technically you don't need this container, but it enables you to view the MariaDB database.
 And setup is super simple.

 ## Running the container
-Starting the container is really simple, just run the shell-script
+Starting the container is really simple, just run the docker-compose script

 ```
-$ ./run-docker.sh
+$ docker-compose up -d
 ```
 The script tells the container to listen to port 8080.